 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Weekly Study Questions (8)
+Weekly Study Questions Assignment (8)

-Interpretive Questions (3)
+Interpretive Questions Assignments (3)

-Abrahamic Covenant Chart
+Abrahamic Covenant Chart Assignment

 The student will read Genesis 12–50, focus on 6 factors (provided) about the Abrahamic Covenant, and then organize his or her findings into a chart that can serve as a teaching tool.
 Submission of the assignment must include a cover page that explains the chart.
-(MLO: E)
+(CLO: E)

-Cumulative Reading Report
+Cumulative Reading Report Assignment

 In addition to the textbook, the student must read a minimum of 100 pages of scholarly journal articles or commentaries that are relevant to the course.
 The purpose of this requirement is to encourage the reading of detailed scholarly studies on pertinent subjects relating to the book of Genesis.
 These sources must be utilized as essential resource material for course assignments.
 The number of items read and also the total number of pages read in each item are to be recorded in the reading report form provided in the course.
-(MLO: A, B, C, D, E)
+(CLOs: A, B, C, D, E)